zixunh/RL-Recon3D/README.md

+%%Zixun Huang 3038564193 Apr 3rd%%

-## Find Fundamental Matrix Using Epipolar Constraint
+## 1. How to calculate Fundamental Matrix
 ### Epipolar Constraint
 Based on epipolar geometry, we have $x_{2}^TFx_{1}=0$, where $F$ is the fundamental matrix, and